 St. Mary s Basilica (Bazylika Mariacka) – This is the largest cathedral in Krakow.
-Its design is Gothic, with an altar decorated by 200 figurines, representing scenes from Virgin Mary s life.
+Its design is Gothic, with an altar decorated by 200 figurines, representing scenes from Virgin Mary’s life.
 The church has two differently shaped towers.
-According to the locals, two brother were hired to build the church, they decided to construct a tower for each, but one of them killed the other and made his own tower taller.
+According to the legends, two brother were hired to build the church.
+They decided to construct a tower for each, but one of them killed the other and made his own tower taller.
 Every hour on the hour, the pipe notes jolt trough the tower.
-The legend says that when the Tatars ambushed Krakow, the guard on the church s tower signaled with his pipe, but an arrow hit him in the throat.
+The legend says that when the Tatars ambushed Krakow, the guard on the church’s tower signaled with his pipe, but an arrow hit him in the throat.
 The basilica is situated at the Central Square.

 The Cloth Hall (Sukiennice) – Translated from Polish, the word “sukiennice” literally means “the shops”.
 For the time of its construction, in the 14th century, this was an enormous market for fabrics and clothing.
 The building has not kept its original Renaissance façade, since it has been reconstructed several times.
 Today, the ground floor of Sukiennice is the Museum of Polish Fine Art and Wood Carving, and has many souvenir shops as well.
 Sukiennice is located at the Central Square.

 Square Underground (Podziemia Rynku) – As the name suggests, this landmark is located right underneath the Central Square.
-You will see 6000 km2 of glass-incased displays with medieval artefacts, remains of buildings from the 13th century, coins and jewels.
-You can also take a walk down the streets of ancient Krakow, thanks to the museum s multimedia projectors and holograms.
+You will see 6000 sq. km of glass-encased displays with medieval artifacts, remains of buildings from the 13th century, coins and jewels.
+You can also take a walk down the streets of ancient Krakow, thanks to the museum’s multimedia projectors and holograms.
 The exhibitions are displayed in three long corridors.
-There is entertainment for children as well, in the form of educational games and animated movies, related to the city s history.
+There is entertainment for children as well, in the form of educational games and animated movies, related to the city’s history.